lucasmelin/devops-python-example/README.md

 ### Without Docker

 Activate the python venv by running `venv\Scripts\activate.bat`.
-To install the required python packages using the requirements.txt, run `pip isntall -r requirements.txt`
+To install the required python packages using the requirements.txt, run `pip install -r requirements.txt`

 #### Django